Level 5, 19 Gilles Street

-Don is a fourth generation South Australian, who is honoured to again be representing the people of his home state in Federal parliament.
+Don is a fourth generation South Australian, who is honoured to be representing the people of his home state in Federal parliament.

 While studying law at the University of Adelaide, Don worked as a shop assistant and joined the South Australian Shop Distributive and Allied Employees’ Association.
 This was the start of a 32-year career working for the rights of retail and fast food workers.
-Don led the union at state and national level, overseeing the introduction of the 38-hour week for retail workers and universal superannuation.
+Don led the union at the state and national level, overseeing the introduction of the 38-hour week for retail workers and universal superannuation.

 Following his first term in the Senate, Don spent time tending his small vineyard in South Australia’s Clare Valley and knows firsthand the daily challenges faced by local growers and primary producers.

 But Don could not sit back and watch Australian manufacturing jobs disappear under the Liberal Government.
 He again nominated for the Senate in 2016, knowing that only a Labor Government would fight for local jobs.